As Democrats target Trump's tax returns, audit claims loom large

 House tax committee Chairman Richard Neal, who has vowed to request Trump’s returns, said this week that the long-standing audit claim could be the basis on which the committee ultimately decides whether to go to court to obtain the returns.

 The returns are expected to become an issue soon.
 A subcommittee of Neal’s panel on Thursday set a hearing for Feb.
-7 on issues related to “presidential and vice-presidential tax returns.”
-Also planned is a hearing on the Democrats’ “H.R.
+7 on “presidential and vice-presidential tax returns.”
+A spokeswoman said the hearing would cover “H.R.
 1,” a bill that would require presidential candidates to release their tax records for elections.

 Another strategy for House Democrats might be to probe whether Trump profited from the Republican tax overhaul that he signed into law in 2017, or how his income could be affected by amendments to the tax code likely to come before the committee in months ahead.